benjamin-hodgson/benjamin-hodgson.github.io/posts/2022-07-16-parallelising-source-positions.md

 }
 ```

-When the delta spans multiple lines, we discard `sp^.col` and only take `delta^.Cols`.
+When the delta spans multiple lines, we discard `col sp` and only take `cols delta`.
 This reflects the behaviour of `computeSourcePos`, which resets the column counter when a new line is encountered.
 The asymmetry is interesting, though; the `line` calculation depends only on the two `lines` fields, but the `col` field has some interference from the `lines`.

 Likewise, you can find the difference between two `SourcePos`es to get the path that would take you from one to the other: